theblindhen/icfp2020/README.md

 The following will rebuild the Docker image, copy in our Rust project and all vendored dependencies, and rebuild that inside the Docker.

-    $ docker build .
+    $ docker build -t icfp20 .

-This will create a new Docker image with a new image ID (which is some hash value), and will consume a bit more disk space in excess of the base Rust image.

-The ID is emitted in the last line of the build process.

-It is also possible to add a tag to the image, which can be used to reference the image.
-For instance, the following command will add a hello-world tag.
+The tag `icfp20` is used in later commands to refer to this image.

+## Running our solution inside Docker

-    $ docker build . -t hello-world
+    $ docker run --rm icfp20

 ## Inspecting built Docker images

 This will list the ID of each image.
 The top one is usually the one you most recently built:

-    $ docker images -a
+    $ docker images

-## Running our solution inside Docker

-Use the above command to get the ID of the latest build.
-Then run

-    $ docker run <ID>

-or

-    $ docker run <TAG>

 ## Deleting old Docker images